weygoldt/ChirpCNN/README.md

 pip install git+https://github.com/janscience/thunderfish.git
 pip install -r requirements.txt
 ```
-4. Run the complete loop
+4. Run the complete loop by executing the `run.py`

-Executing the `run.py`
+This will

-  - Deletes all data you might have generated previously
+  - Delete all data you might have generated previously
-  - Generates a simulated dataset
+  - Generate a simulated dataset
-  - Trains the model and outputs the model performance on the train-test split
+  - Train the model and outputs the model performance on the train-test split
-  - Generates a new dataset
+  - Generate a new dataset
-  - Runs the `detector.py` detection algorithm that uses the model to find chirps on the spectrogram.
+  - Run the `detector.py` detection algorithm that uses the model to find chirps on the spectrogram.

 After this pipline is finished, you will be rewarded by the plot above that shows the detections on the spectrogram.